 - The Secondary Threshold, the point at which Employer NICs becomes due is also being decreased from £9,100 to £5,000 per annum.

 These points combined mean that the Employer NIC contributions that NASA make (from the agency assignment pay rate) will increase.
-We have linked a brief overview of the expected difference here.

 The below table shows the difference this will make from April to the amount of Employer NIC NASA will have to pay to HMRC.
+This change will be reflected and shown on your NASA payslips.

 Assignment Rate of Pay - per day |